LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/FactoryPattern.md

 ### Creator class

-PizzaStore - abstract creator class. it defines an abstract factory method that the subclasses implemt to produce products.
+PizzaStore - abstract creator class. it defines an abstract factory method that the subclasses implement to produce products.
-Often, the crator class contains code that depends on an abstract product, which is producted by a subclass. the crate never really knows which concrfete prodcut was produced.
+Often, the creator class contains code that depends on an abstract product, which is a product by a subclass. the creator never really knows which concrete product was produced.
-NYPizzaStore - creatPizza() method is our factory method. it produces the produts.
+NYPizzaStore - creatPizza() method is our factory method. it produces the products.

 ### Product class
-Pizza - factories proeduce products, and i nthe pizzastore, our product is a pizza CheesePizza - thse are the concrete products - all the pizzzas that are produced in oru stores.
+Pizza - factories produce products, and in the pizzaStore, our product is a pizza CheesePizza - these are the concrete products - all the pizzas that are produced in our stores.
 ...